 The study was based on 200 women whose memory skills were tested along with undergoing a functional MRI to track brain activity.

 The study found that on average women with lower estrodiol – a form of estrogen – performed worse on memory tests.
 Postmenopausal women also showed different brain activity in the hippocampus compared to premensopausal women.
 But these changes were not seen among all women which raises the question as to why some women experience such changes where others do not.

 Researchers speculate that lifestyle habits of women may also offer protective effects from the decline of estrogen.
 For example, women who frequently exercise are less likely to experience brain fog which raises the possibility that exercise offers protective effects against lower estrogen.

 Although more research is needed it does offer some relief to many women as it makes their condition normal.
-Women don’t have to fear that what they are experiencing is a result of them going “crazy” and in fact changes in the brain are occurring which are resulting to these outcomes.
+Women don’t have to fear that what they are experiencing is a result of them going “crazy”.

 How to Treat Menopause Brain Fog